 The UKCAT is a computer-based test, you need to practice questions under the same exam conditions as the real test.
 Pick an online course that closely mimics the testing experience and allows you to familiarize yourself with the onscreen format of the exam.
 The best online courses contain answer items at the same equivalent standard as UKCAT and allow you review your responses against answer rationales.
 Online courses are also a great way to hone your exam strategies and techniques.
 There are loads of companies offering online courses so be sure to read reviews and customer feedbacks before choosing one.
 Check out my recommended online UKCAT courses for the year.

 8. Improve skill don’t Just Practice

 Practising questions only increase your familiarity with the exam.
 You need to also identify which elements or skills you struggle with and work on improving it.
-For instance, If you find the verbal section difficult this might be due to a number of things, you might have poor comprehension skills or be a slow reader.
+For instance, If you find the verbal section difficult this might be due to a number of things, you might have poor comprehension skills or poor critical thinking skills, perhaps you are a slow reader?
 Try to identify what element you struggle with and try to improve it.
 I’m a naturally slow reader, in order to combat this I spent a month before the test reading everything online with Spreeder and adopting strategies to comprehend information in the verbal section quicker.

 9. Do A Mock Exam Every Week